Nainish-Rai/paper_ai/memory-bank/activeContext.md

 The project is in its initial development phase with focus on:

 1. Authentication system implementation
-2. Basic room creation functionality
+2. Document management and sharing
-3. TipTap editor integration with LiveBlocks
+3. BlockNote editor integration with PartyKit

 ## Recent Changes

 - Set up Prisma with Postgres
 - Implemented email-based authentication
-- Created basic room management
-- Added LiveBlocks configuration
-- Switched to TipTap editor for rich text editing
+- Migrated from LiveBlocks to PartyKit for real-time collaboration
+- Implemented BlockNote editor with real-time sync
-- Added room and document deletion functionality with proper validation
+- Added document sharing functionality
-- Implemented confirmation dialogs for destructive actions
+- Added confirmation dialogs for destructive actions

 ## Active Decisions